vectordotdev/vector/docs/tutorials/sinks/1_basic_sink.md

 }
 ```

 `StreamSink` is an async trait with a single async function: `run`.
-The main parameter
+The main
-to this function, `input` is a stream of the events that are being sent to this sink.
+parameter to this function, `input` is a stream of the events that are being
-We pull from this stream to send the events on to our destination.
+sent to this sink.
+We pull from this stream to send the events on to our
+destination.

-In order to handle lifetime issues that arise from using `asynctrait`, this function
+In order to handle lifetime issues that arise from using  [`async_trait`]
+(https://docs.rs/async-trait/latest/async_trait/), this function simply calls
-simply calls another method `run_inner` that is implemented directly on `BasicSink`.
+another method `run_inner` that is implemented directly on `BasicSink`.

 Let's look an `run_inner`: